jamesturk/capp-workshops/debugging/intro.md

 I also made a small change to the default value of count_dict.
 Using a mutable object like a dictionary as a default argument value is not recommended, as it can lead to unexpected behavior.
 Instead, use None as the default value and initialize the dictionary inside the function if it's not provided.

+Pretty great at things like this, but remember to verify the code it writes and watch out for API hallucinations.

 ## Interactive Debugging

 The focus of today is going to be on interactive debugging.
 This is a technique that allows you to step through your code and see the state of your program at each step.
 Used properly, this can save you a lot of time and frustration and help you understand your code at a deeper level.

 The interactive debugger we'll be using today is called `pdb`.
 It's a command line debugger that comes with Python.

 `pdb` may not be the most user friendly debugger, but it's very powerful and it's always available.
+(Meaning it comes pre-installed and will be useful if you find yourself debugging on a server or other environment where you can't rely on VSCode.)
 It's interface is similar to the `gdb` debugger (originally for C and C++ programs) which most other debuggers are based on as well.

 To run `pdb` against your program, you can use the `-m` flag to run it as a module.